-As If Productions is a design and development studio specializing in interactive sites, services, games, events and systems.
+As If Productions is a design and development studio specializing in websites, online services, games, events and interactive systems.

 Founded in 1991 by game designer & programmer Tod Foley, AIP has developed immersive websites, virtual worlds, roleplaying games, CD-ROMs, viral marketing and live promotional events for clients including Comedy Central, 20th Century Fox Films, Sony/Epic Records, Times-Mirror Magazines, Walt Disney Records, Revelations Entertainment, Iron Crown Enterprises, The WELL and The Electronic Cafe International.
 No matter what type of interactive system you have in mind, we're here to bring it to life - from design and development to webhosting and support.

 Lately I've been thinking (too much) about fusing hexagonal chess with a hexcrawl, and here's what I came up with.
 It requires an RPG ruleset but it's system-agnostic.
 I imagine something like Traveller but you could probably do it with a fantasy setting or anything else.
 It's an OSR-feeling kinda thing.
 The important part (I think) is that the RPG system should have very simple, cut-and-dry, combat rules.